owos02/Linux-Introduction/README.md

 The results may not be as good as searching directly for the Manufacturer but usually you will find steps that should help you to find what you are looking for.

-### Installation
+### Installation [Linux Mint example]

 So you made it this far... now the worst step of all, Installation.

 Or is it?

-If you have installed only Windows up until now you might feel annoyed as the Windows installation Process is time consuming and kind of privacy invasive (im talking about you, Microsoft accounts).
+If you have installed only Windows up until now, you might feel reluctant as the Windows installation process is time consuming and kind of privacy invasive (im talking about you, Microsoft accounts).

 Linux on the other hand is simple and fast.